APNIC-Labs/draft-kskroll-sentinel/README.md

    performing validation of responses in accordance with the DNSSEC response validation specification [RFC4035].

-   This mechanism makes use of 2 special labels, "_is-ta-<tag-index>."
-   (Intended to be used in a query where the response can answer the
-   question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and "_not-ta-<tag-index>."
-   (Intended to be used in a query where the response can answer the
-   question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
-The use of the positive question and its inverse allows for queries to detect whether resolvers support this mechanism.
+   This sentinel mechanism makes use of 2 special labels, "_is-ta-<tag- index>." (intended to be used in a query where the response can answer the question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and "_not-ta-<tag- index>." (intended to be used in a query where the response can answer the question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
+The use of the positive question and its inverse allows for queries to detect whether resolvers support this sentinel mechanism.

    If the outcome of the DNSSEC validation process on the response RRset indicates that the response RRset is authentic, and if the left-most